ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 However, as noted, we assume no knowledge of the steady-state plant.
-Instead, we assume that steady-state measurements of the dilution rate and biomass concentration exist which can then be used to calculate the biomass productivity of the reactor by way of equation (\ref{eq:bioreactor_productivity}).
-In this case study, we perform a steady-state system identification experiment by taking 20 measurements of the simulated system at steady-state at equally spaced values of the dilution rate in the range between $0\text{hr}^{-1}$ and $0.5\text{hr}^{-1}$ i.e. at intervals of $0.025\text{hr}^{-1}$.
+Instead, we assume that steady-state measurements of the dilution rate and biomass concentration exist which can then be used to calculate the biomass productivity of the reactor using equation (\ref{eq:bioreactor_productivity}).
+In this case study, we perform a steady-state system identification experiment by taking 20 measurements of the simulated system at steady-state at equally spaced values of the dilution rate in the range between $0\text{hr}^{-1}$ and $0.5\text{hr}^{-1}$.
 Once the system reaches steady-state, the corresponding biomass concentrations are measured which can then be used to calculate the biomass productivity.